-The Illinois Tollway maintains and operates 286 miles of interstate tollway for 12 counties in northeastern Illinois, including the Reagan Memorial Tollway (I-88), the Veterans Memorial Tollway (I-355), the Jane Addams Memorial Tollway (I-90) and the Tri-State Tollway (I-94/I-294/I-80).
-In September 2004, the Illinois Tollway embarked on a Congestion-Relief Program to reduce traffic and congestion by rebuilding and restoring a majority of the system.
-Major improvements will include: adding lanes, converting all mainline toll plazas to Open Road Tolling, rebuilding and widening the majority of the system and constructing the south extension of I-355.
+The Illinois State Toll Highway Authority maintains and operates 286 miles of interstate tollways in 12 counties in Northeastern Illinois, including the Regan Memorial Tollway (I-88), the Veterans Memorial Tollway (I-95), the Jane Addams Memorial Tollway (I-90), and the Tri-State Tollway (I-94, I-294, I-80).
+In September 2004, the Illinois Tollway embarked on the Congestion- Relief Program to reduce traffic and congestion by rebuilding and restoring a majority of the system.
+Major improvements include/will include: adding lanes, converting all mainline toll plazas to Open Road Tolling, rebuilding and widening a majority of the system and constructing the south extension of I-355.